-In Second Form we are excited to have just graduated from the Preparatory School to join the older boys in the Junior School.
+In Second Form we are excited to have just graduated from the Preparatory School to join the older boys and girls in the Junior School.
 We look forward building on what we have learned before by continuing our school’s focus on Literacy and Numeracy.
 We have many talents and we will explore our skills and interests to the best of our abilities.
 As we prepare for our First Holy Communion we will also embrace the many cultures and beliefs which our students bring to our school.

 The very best of luck to all in Second Class, their teachers and their families as they go through what will undoubtedly be a very busy and fulfilling year.
 We look forward to their many great moments, the joy of which will be shared by our whole school community, their parents and guardians and families.

-Elaine Leary – Second Form
+Alex O’Brien – Second Form

 - FIRST FORM